CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 folder: mydoc
 ---

-# Overview:
+## Before you start

+### Overview

-Day 1 - thaw samples, enzymatic digestion to remove the unwanted nucleic acids and primer dimers, then second strand synthesis.
+**Day 1** - thaw samples, enzymatic digestion to remove the unwanted nucleic acids and primer dimers, then second strand synthesis.
 Linear amplification of the dsDNA made during second stand synthesis that takes place over night (between 13-15 hour incubation).

-Day 2 - Check library on tapestation/bioanalyzer, amplified RNA is fragmented and used for second reverse transcription reaction to convert sample back to DNA and to add a read primer binding site to each molecule.
+**Day 2** - Check library on tapestation/bioanalyzer, amplified RNA is fragmented and used for second reverse transcription reaction to convert sample back to DNA and to add a read primer binding site to each molecule.
 Clean up with Ampure XP beads, amplified by PCR. qPCR is performed to determine optimal amount of cycles for the final PCR; once final PCR is finished, library can be QCed by tapestation and Qubit.

 Bead clean ups are performed after every enzymatic step

 {% include warning.html content="AMpure XP beads need to be brought to room temperature for at least 30 minutes prior to use.
 Vortex beads well for at least 2 minutes before use." %}

-Full protocol can be found here: https://1cell-bio.com/wp-content/uploads/2017/03/InDrop_LibraryPrep_Protocol_v1.2.pdf
+Full protocol can be found [here](https://1cell-bio.com/wp-content/uploads/2017/03/InDrop_LibraryPrep_Protocol_v1.2.pdf)

-## Reagents needed:
+### Reagents
 * [Nuclease-free water, Life Technologies, cat. no. 10977-023](https://www.thermofisher.com/order/catalog/product/10977023)
 * [Agencourt AMPure XP magnetic beads, Beckman Coulter, cat. no. A63881](https://www.fishersci.com/shop/products/ampure-xp-60ml/nc9933872)
 * [Exonuclease I, ExoI; 20,000 U/mL; NEB, cat. no. M0293L](https://www.neb.com/products/m0293-exonuclease-i-e-coli#Product%20Information)